tom-h/Intro-OpenRefine/README.md

 ## Faceting

-Faceting is a kind of filter that agregates values within a column according to a criteria.
+Faceting is a kind of filter that aggregates values within a column according to a criteria.

 The simplest facet is to group based on the value of the cells in a column (Column menu > `Facet` > `Text facet`), but for now, we have too many unique values for this to be useful.